eqNj/eqN-PD2-Filter/README.md

 ## Brief Summary

 When using any filter level the following applies.
-All flawless and perfect gems and runes always show.
+All flawless and perfect gems always show.
+All runes always show.
 All charms always show.
 Unique and set items always show.
 Ethereal rare, magic, or elite non-magic (white) items always show.
-All non-magic items with +3 to a useful skill always show.
+All non-magic (white) items with +3 to a useful skill always show.

 When using the default, 'Relaxed', filter level the above and the following apply.
 All elite non-magic (white) items always show.
 All rare items always show.
 All useful magic crafting bases always show.

-The Relaxed level of this filter is the basis upon which all levels of this filter derive.
+The 'Relaxed' level of this filter is the basis upon which all levels of this filter derive.
 It is generally less strict than other filters in the launcher but still focused on only showing potentially useful items.
-It is highly focused on optimizations as you level and slightly more lenient in the endgame by comparison.
 All levels of this filter share the same optimized leveling experience before reaching character level 75.

-For more details about all of the different filter levels please read the [levels](https://github.com/eqNj/eqN-PD2-Filter#levels) section of this readme.
+#### For more details about all of the different filter levels please read the [levels](https://github.com/eqNj/eqN-PD2-Filter#levels) section of this readme.

 This filter doesn't try to make all the decisions for you.
-You will see things that you may not be inclined to pick up, but it is always reasonable why you're seeing these items if you understand the nuances of itemization in Diablo 2.
+It is highly focused on optimizations as you level and slightly more lenient in the endgame by comparison.
+You will occasionally see things that you may not be inclined to pick up, but it is always reasonable why you're seeing these items if you understand the nuances of itemization in Diablo 2.

 ## Features